Benefits of Lake & Pond Aeration

 Dissolved nutrients, such as phosphates, can flow into water and over-enrich it to the point that stimulates the disproportionate growth of unwanted aquatic plants such as harmful blue-green algae.
 The undesirable growth can then consume oxygen and rob fish and beneficial plants of what they need as well as produce toxins.
 The scientific term for the process is eutrophication.

 Water with no oxygen circulating through it becomes stagnant and is likely to grow unsightly algae that can cause rashes, illness and in some cases death of people or pets from dangers such as cyanobacteria.
 In addition, standing water gives mosquitoes the perfect breeding habitat.

 The normally helpful phytoplankton can grow excessively and have a negative effect by consuming too much oxygen.
-Conversely, the balance is delicate and the blooms can die off suddenly, for example with quick changes in temperature characteristic of fall and spring.
+Also, if an algal bloom dies off, the oxygen level will rapidly drop and may cause a fish kill.
 Water where the healthy algae has died off suddenly may appear as if it has gray or brown streaks on the surface.

 Low-oxygen conditions undoubtedly kill fish, which also need air to live.
 Fish kills can range in severity.
 Possibly just losing a portion of the population or eliminating an entire fish population.
 Generally, fish cannot survive in water where dissolved oxygen levels fall below 1 milligram of oxygen per liter.

 Shallow water bodies are especially susceptible to lower oxygen simply because there is less water in which the oxygen can be stored.
 Poor circulation in water can also lead to warmer temperatures which may not support native fish or aquatic life.
 For example, trout need cooler water to survive and if they can not find the right conditions they will die.